michio-rework/decouple-academy/readme.md

 `docker compose up`

+Now Please open

+1. http://localhost it will serve the deriv-com project
+2. http://localhost/blog it will serve the wordpress content
+3. http://localhost/admin/ or http://localhost/blog/wp-admin/ it will open wordpress login

 ### Note:

 you have to get two files .env.production and .env.developments from deriv-com TLs to be able to run the project.